-The SO_2 mass present between two altitude levels was estimated using the method of Carboni et al. (2016) to produce the vertical distribution of SO_2 .
-In this study the vertical distribution of SO_2 was estimated every 12 hours from 0 and 10 km with a vertical resolution of 0.5 km for all latitudes north of 30° N. Both the young emitted plume as well as the mature plume that had been transported around in the Northern Hemisphere for a few days are included in the distribution.
-The time-series of the SO2 vertical distribution for the Holuhraun eruption is shown in Figure 3.
-The centre-of-mass of the plume closest to the vent can be used as a rough estimate for the injection height.
-Figure 3 shows the time-series of two datasets: (i) the vertical distribution and (ii) the altitude of the centre-of-mass of the SO2 values within 500 km of the vent.
-The altitude of the centre-of-mass is less than 4 km for the majority (96 %) of the measurements.
+The SO2 mass present between two altitude levels was estimated using the method by Carboni et al. (2016) to produce the vertical distribution of SO2.
+In this study the vertical distribution of SO2 was estimated every 12 h from 0 to 10 km with a vertical resolution of 0.5 km for all latitudes north of 30° N. Both the young emitted plume, as well as the mature plume that had been transported around in the Northern Hemisphere for a few days, are included in the distribution.
+The time series of the SO2 vertical distribution for the Holuhraun eruption is shown in Fig. 3.
+The centre of mass of the plume closest to the vent can be used as a rough estimate for the injection height.
+Figure 3 shows the time series of two data sets: (i) the vertical distribution and (ii) the altitude of the centre of mass of the SO2 values within 500 km of the vent.
+The altitude of the centre of mass is less than 4 km for the majority (96 %) of the measurements.